Advocacy

 Introduction

 Contributions to 501(c)(3) charities such as museums are tax-deductible, incentivizing those who itemize deductions to give more.
-Only about ten percent of taxpayers now itemize deductions, however.
-Smaller gifts increased during the pandemic due to the enactment of the temporary UCD, which allowed taxpayers to deduct up to $300 ($600 for couples), and they have decreased since it lapsed.
+Less than ten percent of taxpayers itemize deductions, however.
+Smaller gifts increased during the availability of a temporary deduction, which allowed taxpayers to deduct up to $300 ($600 for couples), and they have decreased since it lapsed at the end of 2021.
 Moreover, the percentage of Americans who donate to charity has been on a long-term decline, sinking from two-thirds twenty years ago to under half now.

 Talking Points